betterwebleon/international-list/README.md

 **What is the difference between this list and other ad blocking filter lists?**

 International List is a **complementary list** to basic ad blocking filter lists (for more info see chapter 2 below).
-It blocks various subscription and social pop-ups, as well as doubled social buttons. **For example:** EasyList filter list sometimes blocks only the advert.
-International List removes also the frame, where the ad was originally placed.
-The complete ad frame removal often leaves more space for useful content and is therefore not meant only for aesthetics.
+It blocks various subscription and social pop-ups, as well as doubled social buttons. **For example:** EasyList filter list sometimes blocks adverts only.
+International List often removes the frame where advert was placed initially.
+The complete ad frame removal often leaves more space for useful content.
+This list is therefore not meant only for aesthetics but also for practical reasons to keep the page neat and rather clear.

 **What is the difference between this list and other advanced privacy filter lists?**